(Inside: Have you ever been anxious about change? Find hope now through the story of a mom whose unexpected life shift turned out to be a huge gift.)

 Find more hope now by reading the full “Grow Your Grit” Series

 When we become moms a light switch is flipped on.
 In juggling work, family, and household – we grow bolder; we learn to speak up.
 And somewhere in it all, we find our inner Mama Bear.
-We grow our determination, knowledge, love, patience, endurance, perspective, wisdom, problem-solving ability – we strengthen our grit.
+We grow our determination, knowledge, love, patience, endurance, perspective, wisdom, and problem-solving ability – we strengthen our grit.
 It’s not always easy, though.
 Growing our grit through motherhood is most definitely a process… Read on…

 GROW YOUR COURAGE